Caceresenzo/42/wip/override/level02/walkthrough.md

 ...
 ```

-We can see that offset 22 to 26 contains ASCII.
+We can see that offset 22 to 26 seems to contains ASCII.
 To decode it, we convert HEX to ASCII and to reverse it (since we are in the wrong endianness).

 ```python